Public shame is one of the oldest social technologies humans have ever invented.

 This is the mechanism the internet genuinely changed.

-This is also what makes online shame fundamentally crueler than its premodern ancestors.
 The Puritan adulterer could outlive the scarlet letter.
 The McCarthy-era blacklisted could die before the archive closed.
-The Reddit-shamed cannot.
-The receipt outlives them.
+The receipt cannot be outlived.
+It survives the target.

 5. Outsourcing moral attention

 Of the five mechanisms, this is the most invisible, because the other four make the participant feel something.
 Outsourced moral attention is the one that does the most damage by feeling the least.
-It quietly substitutes for the relational work of the real life around you, and produces, after years of habit, a person who is fluent in stranger-condemnation and rusty at apologizing to their own roommate.
+It produces, after years of habit, a person fluent in stranger-condemnation and rusty at apologizing to their own roommate.

 The categorical collapse — what shame rituals always do to standards